amirhossein2831/E_Commerce_App/README.md

   6_djangorestframework-simplejwt, 7_drf-nested-routers, 8_drf-yasg

 Our diverse skill set enables us to tackle complex challenges and deliver innovative solutions to meet our clients' needs.

+# License <a name="license"></a>

+This project is licensed under the [MIT License](LICENSE), granting you the freedom to use, modify, and distribute the code for both commercial and non-commercial purposes.
+See the [LICENSE](LICENSE) file for more details.